Installation Guide for Grass Protection Mesh

-Suregreen GR11 and GR14 are robust, flexible and hard-working grass protection meshes designed to allow trafficking on grassed areas where this would not normally be considered.
-Easy to install and maintain, our grass protection meshes work best when applied to areas that are reasonably level, even, well drained and with well-established grass growth.
+Suregreen GR10, GR11 and GR14 are robust, flexible and hard-working grass protection meshes designed to allow trafficking on grassed areas where this would not normally be considered.
+Easy to install and maintain, our grass protection meshes work best when applied to areas that are reasonably level, free-draining and with well-established grass growth.

-The plastic mesh is applied directly on top of the grass, held in place by steel u-pins, and then the grass is encouraged to grow and entangle with the mesh.
+The plastic mesh is applied directly on top of the grass, held firmly in place by Steel U pins, and then the grass is encouraged to grow and entangle with the mesh.
 In the optimum growing seasons, the mesh would be expected to have disappeared visually into the grass and be virtually invisible within 5 to 6 weeks.
-This is also how long the mesh takes to become established and ready to use.
-A spring/early summer installation will allow our grass reinforcement meshes to reach their reach their optimum working condition quickly.
+After this period of time, the grass entanglement should have become fully established, leaving the area ready to use.
+A spring/early summer installation will allow our grass reinforcement meshes to reach their optimum working condition quickly.
 However, the product can be installed and used any time of the year as long as allowances are made for grass-growing conditions.

-b.
+a.
 The area needs to be generally even.
-Gentle undulations in the region are usually acceptable but abrupt ruts and raised areas will need filling in or levelling out and re-turfed.
-Laying turf rather than re-seeding is better as this will always allow the area to be used quicker as seeding can take a whole growing season to develop the necessary grass structure.
+Gentle undulations in the region are usually acceptable but abrupt ruts and raised areas will need filling in or leveling out and re-turfed.
+Laying turf rather than re-seeding is a better option as this will always allow the area to be utilised faster as seeding can take a whole growing season to develop the necessary grass structure.
 It is advisable to allow the newly laid turf to bed in, by regularly feeding and watering it to promote strong, healthy root growth, prior to installing the GR mesh.

 b.
 The grassed area needs to drain reasonably well.
 Badly draining land at times of heavy rainfall may allow the ground to become soft and pliable underneath the reinforcement mesh.
-This may lead to the mesh to be compromised and not perform as expected.
+This may lead to the mesh to be compromised and not performing as expected.

-d.
-There needs to be strong, robust, well-established grass in a consolidated soil.
+c.
+There needs to be strong, robust, well-established grass in consolidated soil.
 This is needed for two main reasons.
-Firstly, the pins required to secure the mesh needs the grass root structure and firm soil to provide a good, secure hold for the pins.
+Firstly, the pins required to secure the mesh need the grass root structure and firm soil to provide a good, secure hold for the pins.
 Secondly, a strong grass root structure is needed to add strength to the mesh to allow the desired trafficking.